-1. Gift of Life.
+Appreciate The Gift of Life.

 Life is priceless.
 You should be thankful for every second you are alive.
 Why?
 Well, being alive allows us to enjoy other free but important pleasures of life.
 Pleasures like the sunrise, the sunset, rainfall, a roof over your head, family, friends and even colleagues.